-This article will show you how to get started with street photography, and how to turn the cities you’re in into photography playgrounds.
+This article will show you how to get started with street photography.
+We’ll give you all the urban photography tips you need to turn the cities you’re in into photography playgrounds.

 People, animals, places, details, landscapes, abstracts.
-Urban photography encompasses such a large scope for material that it can be hard to know where to begin.
+City photography encompasses such a large scope for material that it can be hard to know where to begin.

 Street photographers use all kinds of cameras to capture their surroundings.
 Some resort to classic film with fully manual film cameras or even box brownies.
 Digital photographers may choose a top-of-the-line rig or make use of a classic family-range compact.